 National Genealogical Society Quarterly’s Award for Excellence

 The NGSQ Award for Excellence is presented for an outstanding article published in the NGSQ in the previous calendar year.
-For 2015, the editors have chosen Context and Comrades Illuminate a Silent Southerner: John Temple (1758-1838), Revolutionary War Pensioner by Rachal Mills Lennon, CG, of Cottontown, TN, published in the March 2015 issue of the NGSQ.
-This is the third time Lennon has received the NGSQ Award for Excellence.
+For 2016, the editors have chosen Rafael Arriaga, a Mexican Father in Michigan: Autosomal DNA Helps Identify Paternity by Karen Stanbary, CGSM of Chicago, Illinois, published in the June 2016 issue of the NGSQ.

 Award for Excellence: Genealogical Methods and Sources

-Family History Research Guide and Gazetteer.
-This award is for a specific, significant single contribution in the form of a book, an article, or a series of articles that discuss genealogical methods and sources, which serves to foster scholarship and/or advances or promotes excellence in genealogy.
-This 800+ page comprehensive resource for family history in New York and its outstanding gazetteer serve as a model for all future state research guides.
-New York State
+This year’s recipient was Aaron Goodwin of New York, New York.
+The title of his entry was New York City Municipal Archives: An Authorized Guide for Family Historians.
+This award is for a specific, significant single contribution in the form of a book, an article, or a series of articles that discuss genealogical methods and sources that serves to foster scholarship and/or advances or promotes excellence in genealogy.

 Award for Excellence: Genealogy and Family History Book

-.
-The title of his entry was Richard Bowen (1594?-1675), of Williamstown, Massachusetts , and His Descendants Volume 3--Generation 5.
+This year’s recipient was Karen V. Sipe, of Seattle, Washington.
+The title of her entry was A History of the Youtsey Family in America.
 This award is for a specific, significant single contribution in the form of a family genealogy or family history book published in the past five years.
 Entries serve to foster scholarship and/or otherwise advance or promote excellence in genealogy.
-Rehoboth, Massachusetts

 Senior Rubincam Youth Award

-, was the winner of this year’s Senior Rubincam Youth Award (for students in grades 10–12 or between the ages of 16 and 18).
-The title of her entry was Five Generation Genealogy of Jane Madison Wilkey.
-The Senior Rubincam Award was established in 1986 to honor Milton Rubincam, CG, FASG, FNGS, for his many years of service to the NGS and to the field of genealogy.
+Ryan Patrick Day of Burlington, New Jersey, was the winner of this year’s Senior Rubincam Youth Award (for students in grades 10–12 or between the ages of 16 and 18).
+The title of his entry was The Day/Richmond Family History Five Generations.
+The Senior Rubincam Award was established in 1986 to honor Milton Rubincam, CG, FASG, FNGS, for his many years of service to NGS and to the field of genealogy.
 The award encourages and recognizes our youth as the next generation of family historians.
-Dalton Gardens, ID

 Junior Rubincam Youth Award